edwardtanguay/techlanglearn/static/data/masterGoIdiomsTestingSpanish.md

 veámoslo con un ejemplo

 if there is any error
-si hubiera algún error [subjunctive imperfect 1]
+si hubiera algún error [gr. subjunctive imperfect 1]

 each of which modifies a field cada una de las cuales modifica un campo